Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Looking to travel from Dresden to Aachen by train?
 You've come to the right place!

-On average, it takes around 9 hours 2 minutes to travel from Dresden to Aachen by train, the fastest services can get you there in as little as 7 hours 52 minutes though.
-You'll usually find 38 trains per day running along the 334 miles (537 km) route between these two destinations.
+On average, it takes around 8 hours 41 minutes to travel from Dresden to Aachen by train, the fastest services can get you there in as little as 6 hours 56 minutes though.
+You'll usually find 31 trains per day running along the 334 miles (537 km) route between these two destinations.
 You’ll need to make 1 change during the journey to Aachen, as there currently aren't any direct services on this route.
+You'll probably be hopping onto a FlixTrain train to get to Aachen, as they are the main operators of services on this route.

 Plan your trip ahead and book your train tickets in advance if you want to snap up the cheapest fares.
 Just start a search in our Journey Planner to view the latest prices for trains from Dresden to Aachen.